ElementsProject/lightning/doc/INSTALL.md

     $ export LDFLAGS="-L/usr/local/opt/sqlite/lib"
     $ export CPPFLAGS="-I/usr/local/opt/sqlite/include"

+Some library paths are different when using `homebrew` with M1 macs, therefore the following two variables need to be set for M1 machines

+    $ export CPATH=/opt/homebrew/include
+    $ export LIBRARY_PATH=/opt/homebrew/lib

 If you need Python 3.x for mako (or get a mako build error):

     $ brew install pyenv